Important information - the value of investments and the income from them, can go down as well as up, so you may get back less than you invest.

 This guide to interest rates is updated each week or as markets move.
 If you sign up to our Pulse alerts, you'll be the first to know when forecasts move.

-We have written previously about the likely effects on your investments if interest rates fall - you can read that here
+We have written previously about investments that stand to gain when interest rates fall - you can read that here.

 • 19 December